rampa2510/course-contents/Intro-to-js/info.md

 console.log(a) //ram
 console.log(b) // error
 As we can see the outer scope has no access to the inner scope but the inner scope has access to the outer scope variables and stuff.

+Difference between var let
+1) Hoisting - JS is executed in 2 phase creataion phase and execution phase.
+In creating phase your file is scanned and instruction which require memory allocation are allocated memory and in execution the value is filled;
+So therefore when you do this
+console.log(a) //undefined
+var a;
+it still works becuase of hositing because the variable a is already initialised in phase 1 but for let it doesnt work it still allocates memory but it doesnt initialise the memory console.log(a) //error let a;

+2) Redeclaration - we can redeclare variables in var with same name but not in let eg - var a =23;
+var a = 24;
+let b = 23;
+let b = 24; //error

+3) Scope - We will learn after functions

+4) Global properties - same we will learn after functions